March Violets: Plot

 Bernhard Gunther, a 38-year-old Berlin ex-cop turned private investigator, is hired in the summer of 1936 by rich industrialist Hermann Six to recover a diamond necklace stolen from his daughter Grete's house.
 As part of the robbery, it appears both his daughter and her husband, Paul Pfarr, were murdered and the house was torched.

 Through various informants, Gunther discovers that Paul Pfarr was an SS officer and at odds with his father-in-law Six, and was working to eradicate corruption in the government administration under orders from SS and Gestapo leader Heinrich Himmler.
 He also uncovers a link between Six's private secretary Hjalmar Haupthändler and Kurt Jeschonneck, a shady diamond dealer.

-The investigation then centers around a certain Von Greis, an aristocrat collecting blackmail material on important personalities for Hermann Göring, which Goering uses for political means.
+The investigation then centers around a certain Von Greis, an aristocrat collecting blackmail material on important personalities for Hermann Göring, which Göring uses for political means.
 During the investigation Gunther meets Inge Lorenz, who becomes his assistant and, eventually, romantic interest.
 With Inge, Gunther follows various clues to try to find Kurt Mutschmann, the criminal who allegedly cracked the safe of the Pfarr house.
 This leads them to a dilapidated pension where they find Von Greis's decaying body.
 Eventually they learn that Mutschmann did the robbery for "Red" Dieter, head of the German Strength crime syndicate.
 Gunther then meets Paul's assistant, Marlene Sahm, at the Reich Sports Field during races that are part of the 1936 Olympic games.
 From Sahm, Gunther learns that Paul had discovered Six was corrupt and was about to indict him.
 To do that, he tried to convince Von Greis to release what he had on Six, but Von Greis refused, so Paul got the Gestapo to obtain the documents for him.
 Von Greis later was killed by Dieter's men.

 Following his meeting with Sahm, Gunther takes a taxi to Haupthändler's beach house.
 There he sees Haupthändler, Jeschonnek, and a woman, and confronts them.
 In the scuffle he kills Jeschonnek and knocks out Haupthändler and the woman, but is then knocked out himself by an assailant from Dieter's crew.
 In the meantime, Inge disappears.